 In these aspects, Arabic and religious schools in Brunei are under the leadership of the Ministry of Religious Affairs (MoRA), in collaboration with the Ministry of Education (MoE) to develop a suitable curriculum to properly educate the Muslim students of Brunei on Islamic teachings.
 In 2012, the Compulsory Religious Education Order was implemented, emphasising the importance of Islamic knowledge for young students.
 Under this order, it is compulsory for Muslim children aged seven to 15 to attend religious schools.

-There are 159 religious schools in Brunei, from pre-school to primary level.
-Religious education is provided at three private schools: Jerudong International School, Yayasan Sultan Haji Hassanal Bolkiah School and International School Brunei.
+With about 150 religious schools in Brunei Darussalam from pre-school to primary level, religious education is also provided at three private schools: International School Brunei, Jerudong International School and Yayasan Sultan Haji Hassanal Bolkiah School.

-Arabic schools in Brunei offer two core curriculums: the national curriculum for general subjects and the Ma’had Buhuth al- Islamiah curriculum from Egypt for religious subjects and Arabic language.
+Meanwhile, Arabic schools in Brunei offer two core curriculums: the national curriculum for general subjects and the Ma’had Buhuth al- Islamiah curriculum from Egypt for religious subjects and Arabic language.
 These curriculums are based on the National Education System for the 21st Century (SPN21) to produce students equipped with skills in line with the 21st Century.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.